Front door diplomacy going on: Bilawal

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Chairman Pakistan people’s Party (PPP) Bilawal Bhutto Zardari said there is no need to backdoor diplomacy when the front door diplomacy is going on.
+ISLAMABAD: Chairman Pakistan people’s Party (PPP) Bilawal Bhutto Zardari Wednesday said that there was no need to backdoor diplomacy when the front door diplomacy was going.

-Bilawal Bhutto Zardari responded to a query of journalists in a press talk at the Parliament House on Wednesday who asked if the meeting of the President PPP South Punjab Syed Ahmed Mehmood with the Opposition Leader in the National Assembly Shahbaz Sharif, was a part of the backdoor diplomacy.

-ISLAMABAD: The Chairman Pakistan people’s Party (PPP) Bilawal Bhutto Zardari said there is no need to backdoor diplomacy when the front door diplomacy is going on.
+ISLAMABAD: Chairman Pakistan people’s Party (PPP) Bilawal Bhutto Zardari Wednesday said that there was no need to backdoor diplomacy when the front door diplomacy was going.

-Bilawal Bhutto Zardari responded to a query of journalists in a press talk at the Parliament House on Wednesday who asked if the meeting of the President PPP South Punjab Syed Ahmed Mehmood with the Opposition Leader in the National Assembly Shahbaz Sharif, was a part of the backdoor diplomacy.